noders-team/canton-dev-fund/proposals/go-sdks-by-noders.md

 This proposal covers three workstreams that together provide multi-language, end-to-end developer enablement.

-These workstreams are not theoretical or speculative. **Based on our current observations, approximately 4–5 teams, including our own, are already using the Go SDK and Go Wallet SDK** in their development workflows.
+These workstreams are not theoretical or speculative. **Based on our current observations, approximately 4–5 teams, including our own, are already using the Go SDK and Go Wallet SDK** in their development workflows: Confimarket, Ferenc Fabian.
 While this is still early adoption, it is already a meaningful signal that the tooling fills a real ecosystem need and merits ongoing maintenance as shared infrastructure.

 ---